 - Windows 8 / 8.1 Frequently Asked Questions initiated by Start Menu 8 users

-- Optimized user interface for easy and convenient operation
+- The optimized user interface for easy and convenient operation

 - Added font configurations to improve font color and size.